Customised Options for Tooth Replacement

 - Watch for changes: Let your dentist know if you feel discomfort, notice sensitivity, or have trouble cleaning around the bridge.

-A well-maintained bridge can help preserve your oral health and restore function.
+A well-maintained bridge may help support oral health and function over time.
 If you’re looking for guidance, our dental team is here to help.

 Can food get stuck under a dental bridge?

-What to know about food getting under a bridge:
+What to know about food impaction under a bridge:

 - Bridge shape and position: Small gaps between the bridge and gums are needed for cleaning access.
 These spaces may trap food during meals.